FreshConsulting/angular-cheatsheet/README.md

-# Angular Scaffolding
+# Angular Cheatsheet

-This is an Angular scaffolding guide using latest Angular CLI with recommended options.
-My aim is to minimize Googling for setting up frequently desired features.
+This is an Angular cheatsheet for projects using latest Angular CLI.
+Our aim is to minimize Googling or hooping through countless docs for setting up popular features.

 ## Additional Documents